 - ½ tsp freshly ground black pepper

-- Add seasonings and breadcrumbs.
-Pour in the breadcrumbs, garlic powder, onion powder, salt, and pepper.
+- Make the meatball mixture.
+If baking meatballs, preheat oven to 375F.
+Whisk 2 eggs in a mixing bowl, then place 2 lbs ground beef on top.
+Add ½ cup breadcrumbs, 2 tsp garlic powder, 2 tsp onion powder, 2 tsp Kosher salt, and ½ tsp black pepper.
 Use your hands to thoroughly combine (disposable kitchen gloves help!), trying hard not to overwork the meat.
 As soon as it's fully combined, stop.

 - Portion the meatballs.
 Use a standard 2 tablespoon cookie scoop to portion out equal size meatballs onto a rimmed baking sheet.
 Once formed, use your hands to gently roll them into uniform balls.